ccancellieri/topojson/README.md

 The Java implementation of TopoJSON

-TopoJSON is an extension of GeoJSON that encodes topology. https://github.com/mbostock/topojson/wiki
+TopoJSON is an extension of GeoJSON that encodes topology.<br/>
+https://github.com/mbostock/topojson/wiki

 The TopoJSON Format Specification:<br/>